WildCodeSchool/workshop-jwt/README.md

 You will have to create a `/logout` route, which removes the `access_token` cookie from the server.

+The user will need to be connected to call this route, so you will need to add the `authorization` middleware.

 You will have to use the [clearCookie](https://expressjs.com/en/api.html#res.clearCookie) method from Express.

 ### Solution